apostrophecms/apostrophe-documentation/howtos/index.md

 ---
 title: HOWTOs
+children:
+  - database-migrations
 ---

-This section is devoted to HOWTOs on miscellaneous topics beyond the tutorial.
+This section is devoted to HOWTOs on miscellaneous topics beyond the [tutorials](../tutorials/index.html).
 Many began life as messages to the [apostrophenow google group](https://groups.google.com/forum/#!forum/apostrophenow), which you should join!

-TODO: populate the HOWTOs section.
-The [tutorials section](../tutorials/index.html) is where it's really at right now.